 - Speakers usually get a different coloured badge outline.

 OrganisersEach year LCA is held in a different city with a completely different set of organisers.
 Usually there will about half a dozen "hard core" people running around and not having any fun plus about dozen or two "helpers" manning the desks, looking after rooms, filming and otherwise doing the boring stuff that makes your conference fun.
 These people are all unpaid volunteers who miss out on most of the conference so be nice to them.
 Usually they will be in a different coloured shirt from normal attendees.
 If you have problems go to the registration desk for advice.
 If possible talk to the "helpers" rather than the core organisers.

 Online aspects of the conference

 LaptopsMost people at the conference will bring a laptop.
-This is to enable them to do work while they are at the conference, keep up with email, chat online, prepare their presentations, browse slashdot, follow updates to the conference program and event, and sometimes even collaborate with other people at the conference on projects.
+This is to enable them to do work while they are at the conference, keep up with email, chat online, prepare their presentations, browse the web, follow updates to the conference program and event, and sometimes even collaborate with other people at the conference on projects.
 Having a laptop is very useful but not required and a few people don't bother.
-If you own a laptop you should probably bring it.
+If you normally carry laptop you should probably bring it.
 Also, bringing extra batteries is a good idea.
-Access to a power points is limited, and often nil in the theatres.
+Access to a power points is limited, and sometimes nil in the theatres.
 Many people bring extension cords and double adaptors or powerboards to try to get around this; it might work.
-Oh, and if you have 2 laptops, bring the light one.
 If you are from outside Australia then check to see what adapters you need to use the local power.
 If you do bring a laptop remember try not to spend all your time online while ignoring the people around you.
 Also be careful with your laptop, keep with with you or secure at all times.
 Don't just leave it in a room with other people and assume they will notice if somebody else picks it up.